Strong consistency of Krichevsky-Trofimov estimator for the number of communities in the Stochastic Block Model: The Stochastic Block Model

 The \emph{order} of the SBM is defined as the smallest $k$ for which the equality \eqref{def-prob} holds for a pair of parameters $(\pi^0, P^0)\in \Theta^k$ and will be denoted by $k_0$.
 If a SBM has order $k_0$ then it cannot be reduced to a model with less communities than $k_0$; this specifically means that $P^0$ does not have two identical columns.

-When $P^0$ is fixed and does not depend on $n$, the mean degree of a given node grows linearly in $n$ and this regime produces very connected (dense graphs).
-For this reason in this paper we also consider the regime producing sparse graphs (with less edges), that is we allow $P^0$ to decrease with $n$ to the zero matrix.
-In this case we write $P^0=\rho_nS^0$, where $S^0 \in [0,1]^{k\times k}$ does not depend on $n$ and $\rho_n$ is a function decreasing to 0 at a rate $n\rho_n \rightarrow \infty$.
+When $P^0$ is fixed and does not depend on $n$, the mean degree of a given node grows linearly in $n$ and this regime produces very connected, dense graphs.
+In this paper we also consider the regime producing sparse graphs (with less edges), that occurs when $P^0$ decreases to the zero matrix with $n$.
+In this sparse regime we write $P^0=\rho_nS^0$, where $S^0 \in [0,1]^{k\times k}$ does not depend on $n$ and $\rho_n$ is a function decreasing to 0 at a sufficiently slow rate such that $n\rho_n \rightarrow \infty$.